HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_api_file_based_export.md

 My HCL Software provides seamless access to various customer-facing systems such as Downloads, Software Entitlements, eCommerce, Support, Subscriptions, Account Management, Marketplace, and more.

 ## Generating and Uploading User Session Data Usage in Metrics Format

-To generate the user session data usage in the metrics format, the report should include the session data with encrypted data for a user session.
+To generate the user session data usage in metrics format, the report must include session data that has been encrypted for each user session.

-To generate the usage metrics from user session usage, use the following command with the appropriate `KeyId`, `deploymentId`, `Start date` and `End date`.
+Use the following command to generate usage metrics from the user session data, specifying the appropriate `KeyId`, `deploymentId`, `startDate`, and `endDate` values:
 ```
 kubectl exec -it <release name>-license-manager-0 -n <namespace> -- java -cp UserSessionReporting.jar GenerateMetricFile <deploymentId> <KeyId> <YYYY-MM-DD> <YYYY-MM-DD>
 ```
+Where:

-`deploymentId` The deployment identifier.
+-   `deploymentId` is the deployment identifier.
-`KeyId` The Key ID provided by MHS during registration.
+-   `KeyId` is the Key ID provided by MHS during registration.
-`startDate` Specifies the start date in YYYY-MM-DD format `endDate` Specifies the end date in YYYY-MM-DD format
+-   `startDate` specifies the start date in YYYY-MM-DD format
+-   `endDate` specifies the end date in YYYY-MM-DD format

 To save the generated metrics to a file, use this command: